Washington & Jefferson Presidents football: NCAA Division III Playoffs

+The Presidents have made twenty-eight appearances in the NCAA Division III playoffs, with a combined record of 23–27.
+They finished as national runner-ups in the NCAA Division III Championship Game (Stagg Bowl) in 1992 and 1994.

 Bowl Games

-Washington & Jefferson participated in 1 FBS-level bowl game, being selected for the 1922 Rose Bowl.
+The Presidents participated in 1 FBS-level bowl game, being selected for the 1922 Rose Bowl.

-In addition, the Presidents have participated in 6 ECAC Bowl Series games.
+In addition, the Presidents have participated in 7 ECAC Bowl Series games, with a record of 6–1.

 Alumni and notable players

 Members of the football team has received individual honors, including 12 conference MVP awards and more than 120 First Team All-Conference selections.
 Six football players have been named to the Associated Press All-American Team and four players received an NCAA post-graduate scholarship.
 Additionally, W&J's football team has produced more than 50 All-Americans and 30 Academic All-Americans in the past 40 years.

 A number of W&J players have achieved notoriety in both collegiate and professional football.
 Halfback Johnny Spiegel, who was the leading scorer in college football in 1914, was named an All American in 1913 and 1914.
 Center Burleigh Cruikshank joined Spiegel as an All American in 1914.
 Fred Heyman was named to the 1915 All American team.
 "Scrubby" McCreight was on the 1917 and 1918 All American teams.
 College Football Hall of Fame and Pro Football Hall of Fame member Pete Henry was a member of the 1917, a consensus All American in 1918, and a consensus All American in 1919.
 Rose Bowl MVP Russ Stein, a member of the 1921 All-American team, was a member of the Pottsville Maroons when they won the controversial 1925 NFL Championship.
 Edgar Garbisch, who played at W&J from 1921 to 1924, was elected to the College Football Hall of Fame.
 In 1922, Lee Spillers, Herb Kopf, and Al Crook were named All Americans.
 Chet Widerquist was named to the 1923 All American Team.
 Bill Amos, who would later coach the W&J football team, was a member of the 1926 and 1927 All American Teams.
 Future Pittsburgh Steelers head coach Jap Douds was a member of the 1927, 1928, and 1929 All American Teams.
 "Deacon" Dan Towler was a "Little All American" and Cum Laude graduate of W&J. had a seven-year professional career with the Los Angeles Rams in the early 1950s, and was named an All-Pro three times.
 Pittsburgh Mayor Luke Ravenstahl is still the all-time leading placekicker in the college's history.